 Get started today!

-Here are three Tier II vocabulary words to help you end January on a strong note!
+Here are three Tier II vocabulary words with matching interactive read alouds and printable activities to help you start on a strong note!

-Picture book used for introduction: Trombone Shorty by Troy “Trombone Shorty” Andrews
+Picture book used to introduce the word ‘inspired’: Trombone Shorty by Troy “Trombone Shorty” Andrews

-Picture book used for introduction: Yard Sale by Eve Bunting
+Picture book used to introduce the word ‘apprehensive’: Yard Sale by Eve Bunting

 Ready to go?
 Here are some free printable resources: